chahine-mahfoudh/Blobby-App/README.md

-# Getting Started with Create React App
+# Getting Started with Looby
+Loby is the new web and mobile solution for young musician developed to help them boost their careers.
+It helps them compose and stream their music online.
+Also, artists can collaborate and make events.
+Loby developed using ReactJS, Flutter and NodeJS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).